isomerpages/nparks-sgf/_sgf-orchid-show/Orchid Competition.md

 Tan Hoon Siang Mist House, and Sempcorp Cool House within the National Orchid Garden!</p>
 <p>Interested to take part?
 Look out for registration details and plant categories
-for this competition, which will be available soon.</p>
+for this competition on this page, which will be available soon.</p>